 Mental Health Scales - Key Features (iPad)

-We strongly recommend use of a non-simple passcode for your device, supplemented by the in-app security features discussed below.
+We strongly recommend use of a non-simple passcode for your device as well as Touch ID or Face ID if available, supplemented by the in-app security features discussed below.

 The application can be used in either portrait or landscape orientation, and will automatically adjust itself if the orientation changes during operation.